Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 Halloween Times & Dates

-Note: On most evenings Fantasy Farms sells tickets for the Reapers attraction right up until closing time and things don’t stop until everyone gets the scare they deserve.
+Note: In typical years, on most evenings Fantasy Farms sells tickets for their Halloween attraction right up until closing time and things don’t stop until everyone gets the scare they deserve.
 However, towards the end of October, they can get sold out a few hours before closing (in which case they do stop selling tickets).
+In 2020, it’s best you buy your tickets in advance online.
+Tickets are only for sale at the gate this year if the event doesn’t sell out.

 Petey’s Pumpkin Patch

-In 2019 Fantasy Farms also has a pumpkin patch that opens on September 29 and then is open daily from October 5 until the 31 from noon until 5:00 pm on weekdays and from 9:00 am until 5:00 pm on weekends (it is also open on Thanksgiving Monday, October 14, from 11:00 am until 4:00 pm).
+The same as all years, in 2020 Fantasy Farms also has a pumpkin patch that runs from October 3 until 31 from noon until 5:00 pm on weekdays and from 9:00 am until 5:00 pm on weekends.
+It is also open on Thanksgiving Monday, October 12, from 12:00 until 4:00 pm).
+It’s also only open from noon until 4:00 pm on October 31 (so the day of Halloween itself).

-The daytime attraction often includes wagon and train rides, but also indoor activities.
+The daytime attraction usually includes train rides, but also indoor activities.
 Halloween pumpkins are also for sale and cost between $2 and $25 depending on their size and variety.
 (These prices are the same as they have been in previous years, which is great.)

-Before providing our reviews and description of the attraction, here is what people commenting on the Reapers’ Facebook page have had to say:
+Below is what people commenting on the Reapers’ Facebook page have had to say about the haunted house at Fantasy Farms:

 - “I absolutely love Reapers!
 I try to go every year as it’s one of the best (if not the best) Halloween event.”